 The 2013 Annual General Meeting granted our Management Board the authority to buy back up to 101.9 million shares before the end of April 2018.
 Thereof 51.0 million shares can be purchased by using derivatives.
 These authorizations replaced the authorizations of the 2012 Annual General Meeting.
-During the period from the 2013 Annual General Meeting until December 31, 2013, 20.0 million shares were purchased, of which 5.4 million through equity derivatives.
-The shares purchased were used for equity compensation purposes in the same period so that the number of shares held in Treasury Stock from buybacks remained close to zero as of December 31, 2013.
+During the period from the 2013 Annual General Meeting until the 2014 Annual General Meeting (May 22, 2014), 31.3 million shares were purchased, of which 9.4 million via derivatives.
+The shares purchased were used for equity compensation purposes in the same period so that the number of shares held in Treasury from buybacks remained close to zero as of the 2014 Annual General Meeting.

 The 2014 Annual General Meeting granted our Management Board the authority to buy back up to 101.9 million shares before the end of April 2019.
 Thereof 51.0 million shares can be purchased by using derivatives.
 These authorizations replaced the authorizations of the 2013 Annual General Meeting.
 We have received approval from the BaFin for the execution of these authorizations as required under new CRR/CRD 4 rules.
 During the period from the 2014 Annual General Meeting until June 30, 2014, no further shares were purchased.
 The number of shares held in Treasury from buybacks remained close to zero as of June 30, 2014.